daqhris/MissionEnrollment/README.md

 - `EventAttendanceVerification.tsx`: This component verifies user attendance at events using POAPs, implementing a short delay animation and comprehensive error handling.
 - `OnchainAttestation.tsx`: This component manages the creation of onchain attestations on the Base Sepolia network.
 It integrates with the user's wallet using wagmi hooks and encodes POAP data for attestation.
 - `ContractUI.tsx`: This component provides the interface for attestation contract interactions, including network status, attestation creation, and history tracking.
+- `RecentAttestationsView.tsx`: Implements paginated view of attestations fetched via GraphQL from the EAS endpoint, featuring error boundaries and fallback UI for a smooth user experience.
+- `ClientApolloProvider.tsx`: Manages Apollo Client configuration for GraphQL integration, implementing caching policies and error handling for reliable data fetching.

 ## ETHGlobal Brussels 2024

 This web app includes a special feature that is dependent on participation in ETHGlobal Brussels 2024.
 Users are invited to verify ownership of an ETHGlobal-certified POAP, adding an extra layer of credibility to their enrollment attestations.
-The app builder and mission coordinator participated in this global hackathon when it was held for the first time in Belgium.
+The mission coordinator *daqhris.base.eth* participated in this global hackathon when it was held for the first time in Belgium.

 ## Deployed Contracts